ibrafdj/Robotics-Path-Planning-Test/README.md

 # Scenario

-The program will initialize the following maze as a 2D map:
+The program will initialize the following maze as a 180x180 m^2 2D map:

 | ![image](https://user-images.githubusercontent.com/72083779/118756724-c0402800-b895-11eb-85b3-66b815376a2c.png) |
 |:--:|
 |*Figure 1: A 2D map of a maze*|

 The red dot shows the start point and the magenta dot shows the goal point of the robot.
-The A* algorithm will search the maze
+The A* algorithm will search for the shortest path from the start point to the goal point while avoiding obstacles along the way.

-# Description

-## A* Algorithm
+# A* Algorithm
-### Definition
+## Definition
 A* is a pathfinding algorithm that can find the shortest path between two nodes in a graph.

 A* chooses the path with the minimum value of the function f(n) as defined as follows: